-“One of the tenants of advanced manufacturing is to increase the cost and the schedule efficiency for any of our platforms, including Orion, and doing so in a way that, at the very least, maintains parity from a technical perspective but in many cases enhances that.
+“One of our tenants of advanced manufacturing is to use it to decrease the cost and the schedule efficiency for any of our platforms, including Orion, and doing so in a way that maintains our technical requirements but enhances the final product.
 So a lot of the work we’ve done with Orion was targeted to allow for a more efficiently reusable, cost-competitive and faster time to delivery spacecraft that will have a better technical performance.
 For example our docking hatch covers were printed in a cost and schedule effective manner; additionally, thanks to a new ESD compliant polymer (a type of no-static plastic) we provided more technical performance as well,” suggested Kaplun.
 “AM is one tool in the advance manufacturing toolbox that really allows us to hit all three of those valuable points.
 The plan is to continue creating AM components that we already utilized and look at increasing the number.”

-While Colin Sipe explained that “we do a lot of parts that would be traditionally difficult to produce, such as structural components and brackets, different parts to channel airflow, or fuel containers, like hydrogen fuel tanks.
+While Colin Sipe explained that “we do a lot of parts that would be traditionally difficult to produce, such as mass optimized structural brackets and tubing to channel airflow throughout the crew cabin.
 Moreover, on the seats that the astronauts will use on Orion, we 3D printed different spacers (parts that go between the edge of the seat and the hip of the astronaut) and those come in various sizes based on the astronaut using it.
 We have to be able to accommodate from 1 to 99th percentile of the average American size individual.”